+The relationship between referring veterinarians, clients and the College of Veterinary Medicine is the life-blood of the Auburn University Teaching Hospital.
 Strong relationships with referring veterinarians foster the very best care for both patients and clients.
-Challenging cases that require comprehensive diagnostics, imaging or therapies are sent to the hospital by referring veterinarians and this relationship ensures that animals receive the benefit of the latest clinical trials, research and treatment protocols available.
+Challenging cases that require comprehensive diagnostics, imaging or therapies sent to the hospital by referring veterinarians ensures that animals receive the benefit of the latest clinical trials, research and treatment protocols available.

 Referrals made to the Wilford and Kate Bailey Small Animal Teaching Hospital and the JT Vaughan Large Animal Teaching Hospital are through each teaching hospital.

 More information about large animal referrals through the JT Vaughan Large Animal Teaching Hospital can be found here.

 At the Bailey Small Animal Teaching Hospital, two key positions that ensure that there is a strong relationship between the referring veterinarian, the animal owner/client and the teaching hospital employees — the Referring Veterinarian Liaison and Client Advocate.
 They work to provide a seamless transition between the primary veterinarian, ease the anxiety of the patient’s owner and provide the faculty and staff of the teaching hospital with necessary medical information.

 Casey Milton is responsible for assisting veterinarians who refer complicated and serious medical cases to the Bailey Small Animal Teaching Hospital for specialized care.
 As the Referring Liaison, she will facilitate key communication from the patient’s primary veterinarian and the faculty and staff of the teaching hospital.

 Contact Casey Milton at 334/844-5230 (referring veterinarians only).

 Clients needing to schedule appointments should call 334/844-4690.